 - 1. At the bottom of the left pane, click Server View. - 2.
 In the left pane, click your ViewDS server.
-The Status tab displays the status of your ViewDS server.
-The ViewDS server must be running and connected to the VMA. - 3.
-In the bottom left pane, click Global DIT View. - 4.
-In the left pane, expand the Deltawing entry. - 5.
+The Status tab displays the status of your ViewDS server. - 3.
+Ensure that the ViewDS Management Agent is connected to your ViewDS server, and that your server is running. - 4.
+At the bottom of the left pane, click Global DIT View.

+- 5. In the left pane, expand the Deltawing entry. - 6.
 Right-click the Deltawing entry.
-A submenu is displayed. - 6.
+A submenu is displayed. - 7.
 From the submenu, click Add XACML Access Control Domain.
 The XACML AC tab is added to the right pane.